 Real World Example: Here at NextRequest we use a variety of form solutions depending on the need.
 For internal questionnaires we use Google Forms or a company called Airtable.
 For external forms we use a contact form collector built into our website hosting company or we’ll send out a Google Form to our customers.

 Social distancing has put an end to in-person town halls.
 Thankfully there’s a plethora of companies serving the virtual town hall space, from companies solely dedicated to town halls like Bang the Table to larger companies who have government divisions like Blue Jeans and Zoho.

 Cities should consider broadcasting meetings live using a variety of platforms, such as cable television, YouTube, social media, and telephone.
-The goal is to provide as any options as possible for public comments, such as allowing comments in writing, recording, or live phone comment.
+The goal is to provide as many options as possible for public comments, such as allowing comments in writing, recording, or via phone voicemail.
 A variety of broadcasting and comment options means a constituent without internet or who cannot travel can still participate.

 Real World Example 1: The City of Kenmore, Washington recently convened a task force via Zoom and showed the proceedings live on the city’s YouTube channel.
 Kenmore plans to hold future public meetings and even city staff meetings using Zoom.

 Real World Example 2: The City of Bloomington, Indiana televises its council meetings and is encouraging members of the public to submit comments by email.
 The City of Glendale, Arizona has shifted its council meetings to optionally teleconference and is now allowing residents to comment via email and voicemail.

 This one is a little more specific as well as one that we know quite a bit about.
 The sheer number of mediums that have been added as public records (emails, texts, even body-cams) in the last 2 decades has made managing requests more and more difficult.
 Spreadsheets and calendar reminders won’t cut it anymore.